Physics at Stetson University

-Located in the two north corridors of Sage Hall, the Physics Department facilities are state-of-the-art and our faculty are dedicated to undergraduate education in physics.
+Located in the two north corridors of Sage Hall, the Department of Physics facilities are state-of-the-art and our faculty are dedicated to undergraduate education in physics.

 Our facilities feature:

-- teaching laboratories with computers at every lab station and the latest equipment.
-The labs are maintained and updated through an endowment established by the Kresge Foundation, which allow substantial purchases and updates to be made to the equipment on an annual basis.
+- Teaching laboratories with computers at every lab station and the latest equipment.
+The labs are maintained and updated through an endowment established by the Kresge Foundation, which allows substantial purchases and updates to be made to the equipment on an annual basis.

-- an extensive list of equipment available to our UNDERGRADUATE students - some of which is not generally accessible to undergrads at major universities.
+- An extensive list of equipment available to our undergraduate students, some of which is not generally accessible to undergraduates at major universities.

-- a fully equipped machine shop with a full-time machinist.
-This allows the faculty to modify existing equipment or create unique, custom-made equipment as needed for the labs or for specific research projects.
+- A fully equipped machine shop with a full-time machinist.
+This allows the faculty to modify existing equipment or create unique, custom-made equipment as needed for labs or for specific research projects.

-The Physics Department has four Ph.D. physicists on the faculty.
-Our faculty value teaching undergraduate students and have chosen to teach at Stetson so that they may do so.
+The physics department has four Ph.D. physicists on the faculty.
+Our faculty value teaching undergraduate students and have chosen to teach at Stetson University so that they may do so.

-The faculty maintain open office hours and can be found in the building throughout the day.
-They encourage students to drop by anytime they are not in class to discuss physics, their coursework, their career goals, or any other concerns they may have.
+Faculty maintain open office hours and can be found in the building throughout the day.
+They encourage students to drop by any time they are not in class to discuss physics, their coursework, their career goals or any other concerns they may have.

 This allows students and faculty to get to know each other, and it allows faculty to tailor their teaching to meet the specific needs of the students enrolled in a course.
-The department provides free tutoring to all students enrolled in the introductory level courses, and of course all students are encouraged to meet with their professor if they need extra assistance.
+The department provides free tutoring to all students enrolled in introductory-level courses, and of course all students are encouraged to meet with their professor if they need extra assistance.
 Tutoring is held in a computer lab, and students may drop by to use the computers as well.
 The department also has a reading room.
-Students are encouraged to work their homework problems together, and this room is a gathering place for all students in the natural sciences.
+Students are encouraged to work their homework problems together, and this room is a gathering place for all students whose majors falls within the natural sciences division.
 Finally, the department is able to provide offices to all its upper-class majors; these offices have Ethernet ports to the campus computer network, so students can hook their computer up to the Internet.

-Should a student desire to participate in research beyond the senior research project, many options are open.
-In addition to the opportunity to do the professional research mentioned above, many opportunities off campus are open to our students, like REU's (Research Experience for Undergraduates) or internships.
+Should a student desire to participate in research beyond the senior research project, many options are available.
+In addition to the opportunity to do the professional research mentioned above, many off-campus opportunities are open to our students, such as REU's (Research Experience for Undergraduates) or internships.
 Finally, the faculty often take students to the annual meeting of the Southeast Section of the American Physical Society (SESAPS) in November.
 Our students present papers on their research and we have had multiple winners of the Marsh W. White Award for best student paper at this conference.

-The physics majors at Stetson are a friendly group.
+Our majors are a friendly group.
 Homework is done cooperatively, not competitively.

-...have gone on to graduate study at a wide variety of prestigious schools, including Yale, Dartmouth, Cornell, University of Minnesota, and Stanford University.
-It should be noted that about 50% of Stetson physics graduates pursue graduate study in engineering.
+Our alumni have gone on to graduate study at a wide variety of prestigious schools, including Yale, Dartmouth, Cornell, the University of Minnesota and Stanford University.
+It should be noted that about 50 percent of Stetson University physics graduates pursue graduate study in engineering.
 And, almost without exception, our graduates obtain full funding for their graduate study.
-When they have completed whatever level of schooling they choose to pursue, our graduates find themselves employed at companies such as Honeywell, Martin Marietta, AT&T, and Oak Ridge National Laboratory, and some are on the faculty at institutions such as University of North Carolina at Chapel Hill, West Point, and Stanford Medical School.
+When they have completed whatever level of schooling they choose to pursue, our graduates find themselves employed at companies such as Honeywell, Martin Marietta, AT&T and Oak Ridge National Laboratory, and some are on the faculty at institutions such as University of North Carolina at Chapel Hill, West Point and Stanford Medical School.
 Some have formed their own businesses, ranging from medical practices to a nuclear power consulting firm.

-The department strives to keep in touch with all of our graduates, and we publish an annual newsletter, Cross Section, where our alumni can share news about their careers, lives, or family, and we share all the latest goings-on around the Department.
+We strive to keep in touch with all of our graduates, and we publish an annual newsletter, Cross Section, in which our alumni can share news about their careers, lives or family, and we share all the latest goings-on around the department.

-Finally, we feature our alumni on our web site with a "Featured Alum" program.
+Finally, we feature our alumni on our website with a "Featured Alum" program.
 This page spotlights the achievements of one of our alumni, and it includes an open letter from our featured alum to our majors.
-We encourage you to meet our current "Featured Alum".